MartinSamFred/WorldMiningCommodities/README.md

 Column 1 – “Ticker / Market Capitalization”: ticker and marketcap (could be dropped)

-Column 2 – “Project Stage”: states Development, Exploration, Production, Royalty and Streaming (or a combination of there)
+Column 2 – “Project Stage”: states Development, Exploration, Production, Royalty and Streaming (or a combination of these)

 Column 3 – “Commodity”: states the commodity or commodities the company mine